aklivity/zilla-docs/src/how-tos/amazon-msk/production-mutual-tls.md

 ### Test the Kafka Client

-> This verifies internet connectivity to your MSK cluster via [Zilla Plus (Public MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44)
+> This verifies internet connectivity to your MSK cluster via Zilla Plus (Public MSK Proxy).

 We can now verify that the Kafka client can successfully communicate with your MSK cluster via the internet from your local development environment to create a topic, then publish and subscribe to the same topic.